do you need pet dental insurance?

 Every pet parent worries about the “big stuff” that can affect our pets, like cancer or knee injuries, but we rarely think about their dental health.
-And while we know pet insurance covers those accidents and illnesses, many people with pet insurance aren’t aware if their plan includes pet dental insurance or not.
+And while we know pet insurance covers those accidents and illnesses, many people with pet insurance aren’t aware if their plan includes coverage for dental injuries and illnesses.

-But here’s the truth about the tooth: 85% of all pets have signs of periodontal disease by the time they’re 3 years old – and that’s not the only thing that can wreak havoc on your pet’s pearly whites!
+But here’s the truth about the tooth about pet oral health: 85% of all pets have signs of periodontal disease by the time they’re 3 years old – and that’s not the only thing that can wreak havoc on your pet’s pearly whites!
 Injuries like tooth fractures are common, too (particularly if your dog is fond of chewing).
 Vet bills for dental treatments can really sink their teeth into your budget – which is why having pet insurance that can help pay for unexpected, non-routine dental treatments is essential.

-- Tooth extractions due to injury or disease
+Tooth extractions due to injury or disease - average cost $925

 Of course, you want to prevent painful dental disease from happening in the first place.
 To brush up on best practices, check out these blogs for tips on dental health:

 the tooth about dental disease – do you know what dental disease looks like?
 Learn the symptoms and find out why it’s so painful and potentially dangerous.